 h is Planck’s constant

-Therefore, the wavelength associated with the electron which is moving with a velocity of
+Therefore, the wavelength of an electron moving with a velocity of

 Q.21.
 The mass of an electron is 9.1 × 10–31 kg.
 If its K.E. is 3.0 × 10–25 J, calculate its wavelength.